liesnikov/extensible-elaborator/paper/main.md

    m = plus _ _ True False
    ```
-   Declaration `instance BoolPlus` turning into a constructor of `InstanceC` is precisely the part we need the pre-processor to do.
+   Turning the declaration `instance BoolPlus` into a usage of the constructor `InstanceC` is precisely the part we need the pre-processor to do.
-2. We go into the elaboration of `m` now.
+2. Next, we go into the elaboration of `m`.
    The elaborator applies `inferType (App t1 t2)` rule four times and `checkType (Implicit) ty` twice on the two placeholders.
    The output of the elaborator is
    ```
    m = plus ?_1 ?_2 True False
    ```
-   And the state of the elaborator contains four more constraints:
+   The state of the elaborator now contains four constraints:
    ```
    C1: FillInTheTerm ?_1 (Implicit Type)
    C2: FillInTheTerm ?_2 (InstanceT PlusOperation